lcaa92/payment_checkout/README.md

 # Payment Checkout

-This repo contains 3 differents projects to simulate an payment orchestrator with 2 payments providers
+This repo contains 3 differents projects to simulate an payment orchestrator with 2 payments providers.
+All project using Python + FastAPI

 ## Services / Directories / Files:
 - db_init -- directory with SQL scripts to start database